-2) Time Synchronization in 3GPP and ITU-T
+2) TIME SYNCHRONIZATION IN 3GPP AND ITU-T

 Time synchronization is an integral part of advanced mobile network technologies such as 5G.
 Standard development organizations (SDOs) including 3GPP and International Telecommunication Union Telecommunication Standardization Sector (ITU-T) play key roles in determining and developing network synchronization solutions and architectures for 5G mobile communication technology and further for 6G.
-Time synchronization within the 4G & 5G RAN is needed for the operation of the radio access network including Time Division Duplexing (TDD), Coordinated Multipoint Transmission (CoMP) and carrier aggregation.
-Fundamentally, within a 5G system there is one GM clock provided typically by the Global Navigation Satellite System (GNSS) for other 5G entities to synchronize themselves.
-Within mobile networks, the common reference time of the 5G Grandmaster (GM) clock is distributed in the RAN via the transport network to the base stations (called gNB in 5G networks) to support several RAN operations as listed above across neighboring gNBs.
+Time synchronization within the 4G & 5G RAN is needed for the operation of the radio access network including

-Figure 2 Illustration of 5G's internal time-synchronization schemes.
+FIGURE 2.
+Illustration of 5G's internal time-synchronization schemes.